 The hyoepiglottic ligament connects the epiglottis with the hyoid bone and is one of the key anchors for the epiglottis.
 Laxity of the hyoepiglottic ligament could contribute to epiglottis-related obstruction by allowing the epiglottis to fall backwards and block breathing during sleep.
 Dr. Irvine examined 25 cadaver hyoepiglottic ligamentsa cross a wide age range and worked with the team of Bo Han, PhD of the Department of Surgery at the Keck School of Medicine of USC.
 Her research showed that age was associated with a decrease in collagen and elastin fiber density within the hyoepiglottic ligament, using statistics to control for any history of smoking (another cause of collagen changes in soft tissues).

 This has important implications for epiglottis-related obstruction in sleep apnea.
 First, it supports the above explanation as one factor in the increased risk of obstructive sleep apnea associated with aging.
 Second, it suggests that the hyoid suspension procedure may represent a reasonable treatment of epiglottis-related obstruction, as holding the hyoid bone in a forward position may address the hyoepiglottic ligament laxity more directly.
 The primary downside to hyoid suspension is the risk of difficulty swallowing, with one recent study suggesting that trouble swallowing may be more common after hyoid suspension than other sleep apnea procedures, at least in the first couple of months after surgery.
-The other approach for epiglottis-related obstruction is removal of a portion of the epiglottis, and this may be be better in cases where the epiglottis is especially large or floppy.
+The other approach for epiglottis-related obstruction is epiglottis surgery, and this may be be better in cases where the epiglottis is especially large or floppy.